ryansgot/forsuredbplugin/README.md

 }
 ```

-Then add whatever you need to use the annotation processor, for example (if you're using the com.neenbedankt.gradle.plugins:android-apt:1.6 annotation processor):
+Pay attention to the order in which the plugins are applied. forsuredb needs to be applied before kotlin if you're using kotlin.
 ```groovy
 apply plugin: 'com.android.application' // or 'com.android.library' or 'java' or 'kotlin' apply plugin: 'com.fsryan.gradle.forsuredb'